CPQ and the Internet of Things (IoT)

 Product identification data is used by CPQ as the basic building block for turning out a specific product configuration.
 Product identification data includes specific part numbers, part descriptions, specifications and the hierarchical combinations of parts that comprise assemblies and sub-assemblies.

-Product Management or Product Administration operations within the organization provides most or all of this data.
+Product management or product administration operations within the organization provides most or all of this data.

 Configuring a product requires more that throwing together some parts.
 For each part, assembly and sub-assembly, there are specific usage requirements, limits and compatibility factors that must be used to clear that part of inclusion in a specific configuration.
 These usage limiters may involve things like ambient temperature, salinity or corrosiveness of the environment or materials contacting the part.